unahouExosite/docs/portals/README.md

 * `"id"` is a numeric identifier for the user.
 * `"meta"` may be any type.
 It contains application-specific information describing the user.
 It MUST be less then 2 megabytes long when it's seralized to a JSON string.
 * `"permissions"` is an array of [permission objects](#permission-object) describing Portals resources the user may access.
 * `"phoneNumber"` is the user's phone number.
-It is a string of fewer than 256 characters.### User ID ###
+It is a string of fewer than 256 characters.

 ### User ID ###

-When you use user id in an endpoint, you can use \_this as an alias for the user id of the authenticated user.
+Anywhere an API endpoint takes a user ID, you can instead use \_this as an alias for the user ID of the authenticated user.

 #### example ####

-Given a request is authenticated as a user with id being 1234.
+Given a request is authenticated as a user with ID being 1234.

 `GET /api/portals/v1/users/1234`